Python-SIP/sip/doc/pyproject_toml.rst

     The boolean value enables or disables the display of verbose progress messages.
 By default verbose progress messages are not displayed.
 This is also a user option.

+**wheel-includes**
+    The values is a list of files and directories, specified as *glob* patterns and relative to the project directory, that should be included in a wheel.
+    If an element of list is a string then it is a pattern and files and directories are installed in the target directory.
+If an element is a 2-tuple then the first part is the pattern and the # second part is the name of a sub-directory relative to the target directory where the files and directories are installed.

 Bindings Sections